 Students wishing to broaden their musical training whether general or expert can do so through private instruction.
 Private lessons are offered by highly qualified and experienced faculty.
 Lessons range from 30, 45, or 60 minutes.
 Lessons are open to everyone and you can enroll at anytime.
 Private lesson placement is made by the department chair, Samuel Adams.
 Please contact the Program Coordinator, Jennifer Caraluzzi at 617-585-1701 or ContinuingEducation@necmusic.edu for more info and a placement interview.

-Thursday Evening Workshops
+Thursday Evening Workshops and Recitals

 Six paired Thursday Evening Workshops and Recitals for registered SCE pianists are offered from 6:30-7:45 p.m. in the 241 St. Botolph Street building in room SB113.
 Teachers submit students' repertoire prior to each workshop.
 Pianists perform either with score or from memory in an informal setting, and SCE Piano Dept. Chair Sam Adams and the other performers offer supportive suggestions.
 The recitals are performed usually the following Thursday, with a printed program for an audience of invited friends and family.